willkhoza/marito-prodcution/README.md

-# marito-prodcution
+# Marito Project
+Lindo Khoza | Sibusiso Zwane

 This repository is used to create the Marito production database.